Serves:4 to 6 |

 Preheat oven to 425°F. Sprinkle the chicken generously with salt and pepper and set aside.

 Cut the potatoes into 2-inch chunks (do not peel).
 Core the tomatoes and cut them into 1-inch chunks.
 Halve the onion and slice about 1/2-inch thick.
 Peel and halve the garlic cloves.
 In a large bowl, combine the vegetables with the oregano and olive oil.
 Sprinkle with 2 teaspoons salt and several grindings of pepper and mix well.
 With a slotted spoon, transfer vegetables to a baking dish large enough to hold them in one layer, such as a 9×13-inch glass or ceramic dish.
 Put the chicken in the bowl used for the vegetables and turn chicken to coat it in the oil and herbs left behind (if necessary, drizzle in a little more oil).
-Place the chicken skin side up on top of the vegetables in the dish and sprinkle with paprika and cayenne, if using.
+Place the chicken skin side up on top of the vegetables in the dish and sprinkle with chili pepper, if using.

 Bake on bottom rack of the oven until chicken is well browned, potatoes are tender and tomatoes are almost jammy, 50 to 60 minutes.
 Serve.